Common Zinnia Problems You Shouldn't Ignore

 Powdery mildew can make new growth wonky and cause premature leaf drop

-Zinnias are highly susceptible to powdery mildew, a rapidly-spreading fungal disease that coats leaves and stems with a white, powdery substance.
+Zinnias are highly susceptible to powdery mildew, a rapidly spreading fungal disease that coats leaves and stems with a white, powdery substance.
 Once infected, leaves will drop off quickly, which may sound like a good thing, but zinnias need their leaves for photosynthesis and losing them too fast can weaken the plant.
 New leaves and buds can also be affected, ending up smaller or distorted.

-Preventing powdery mildew from taking over is key to maintaining healthy zinnias.
-This disease thrives in high humidity environments, particularly where day and night temperatures fluctuate significantly.
-Always provide ample spacing between plants to ensure good air circulation, which will go a long way toward reducing localized humidity.
-Water at the base of the plant to keep foliage dry, as overhead watering can create favorable conditions for fungal growth.
-Regularly inspect plants for early signs of powdery mildew and promptly remove affected leaves or plants to prevent further spread.
-Fungicides can be used as a preventative measure or to control mild infections, but prioritize less toxic options to protect your soil's health.
+Most sources recommend watering at the base of the plant to keep foliage dry whenever you're dealing with fungal issues, as overhead watering can create favorable conditions for fungal growth.
+However, water sprays are actually one way you can rinse this pesky mold off of your zinnia plants, and the spores die when they come into contact with water.
+If you try this technique, spray with water in the morning on a sunny day so the leaves have a chance to dry off.
+Fungicides can be used as a preventative measure or to control mild infections, but prioritize less toxic options to keep your garden pollinator-friendly.
 Finally, keep up with your garden chores, like removing fallen leaves or debris, because maintaining good garden hygiene can also help reduce the risk of infection.

 Thrips will suck out zinnia sap and weaken the plant

 Controlling thrips requires constant vigilance, so regularly inspect zinnias for signs of thrips, paying close attention to flower buds and young leaves.
 If you suspect a colony has broken out, introduce natural predators like lacewings or predatory mites, which feed on thrips.
 For mild infestations, try hitting them with a strong jet of water to dislodge their hold on your flowers.
-Insecticidal soap or neem oil can be effective, but apply them in the early morning or late evening to ensure the pollinators that keep your zinnias prolifically producing aren't affected.
+Insecticidal soap or neem oil can be effective, but apply them in the early morning or late evening to ensure the pollinators that grace your garden aren't affected.
 Also, remove and destroy heavily infested flowers and leaves to prevent further spread, and pull weeds or debris that might be hiding thrip larvae.

 Double-bloom types can revert to single blooms and are nearly impossible to control